 3.14.1 Right to Inspect.
 Owner and its authorized representatives, including any Lender or a representative of any Lender, shall, at Owner’s cost, at all times have access to any place where Work is being performed by Contractor or any Subcontractor to observe the Work and upon reasonable advance notice to Contractor and subject to compliance with reasonable safety precautions, have the right to maintain a reasonable presence at the Site.
 Contractor shall make arrangements and provide for such access.
 All such Persons shall have the right to be present during the designing, engineering, procuring, construction, start-up, commissioning and testing, whether on or off the Site, and shall, by way of example and not limitation, have access to all test procedures, quality control reports and test reports and data, including all adjustment, installation and alignment data for the Equipment.
 In order to allow Owner and its authorized representatives to be present, Contractor shall give Owner reasonable advance notice of any system or equipment check-out or testing with respect to which Owner specifically requests advance notice.
 Contractor also shall provide any other information in its possession relating to the Facility or this Agreement reasonably requested by Owner or any of its authorized representatives.

 3.14.2 Correction of Defects.
-Contractor shall promptly correct any part of the Work which is not in accordance with this Agreement, regardless of the stage of its completion or the time or place of discovery of such errors and regardless of whether Owner has previously accepted it through oversight or otherwise.
-In the event that any part of the Work is discovered to be in a defective condition or not conforming to this Agreement after Substantial Completion, correction of such defective condition shall be governed by Article 12 of this Agreement.
+Contractor shall promptly correct any part of the Work which is not in accordance with this Agreement, regardless of the stage of its completion or the time or place of discovery of such errors and regardless of whether Owner has previously accepted it through oversight or otherwise, provided that in the event that any part of the Work is discovered to be in a defective condition or not conforming to this Agreement after Substantial Completion, correction of such defective condition shall be governed by Article 12 of this Agreement.
 Corrective Work for Work performed on a cost reimbursable basis shall also be paid for on a cost reimbursable basis.
 Corrective Work for Work performed on a lump sum basis shall be performed by Contractor at Contractor’s sole cost and expense.

 3.14.3 Disclaimer.
 No inspection or review by Owner or its representatives shall constitute an approval, endorsement or confirmation of any drawing, plan, specification, proposed Subcontractor, or Work or an acknowledgment by Owner or such other Person that drawing, plan, specification, proposed Subcontractor, or Work satisfies the requirements of this Agreement; nor shall any such inspection or review relieve Contractor of any of its obligations to perform the Work and furnish the Equipment so that the Facility, when complete, satisfies all the requirements of this Agreement.